 We feel that the Accord can and should apply to all health or medical research that directly involves Aboriginal and Torres Strait Islander peoples.
-These principles must be considered for any research project that includes Aboriginal participation.
-Importantly, in following the principles of the Accord, it is also likely that the researcher is also fulfilling their ethical obligations as outlined in the NHMRC Guidelines for Ethical conduct in Aboriginal and Torres Strait Islander Health Research.4
+These principles must be considered for any research project that includes the participation of Aboriginal and/or Torres Strait Islander peoples.
+Importantly, in following the principles of the Accord, it is also likely that the researcher is also fulfilling their ethical obligations as outlined in the NHMRC Guidelines for Ethical conduct in Aboriginal and Torres Strait Islander Health Research.

 The Accord's principles were derived from the literature and the 2013 Wardliparingga Aboriginal health workshop through thematic analysis.
-Consultation on the potential principles has occurred with Aboriginal peak bodies within South Australia, community elders, CAESA, AHCSA and the university sector.
+Consultation on the potential principles has occurred with Aboriginal peak bodies within South Australia, community Elders, Council of Aboriginal Elders of South Australia (CAESA), AHCSA and the university sector.